 Pros and Cons of Using Knee Sleeves For Squats

-Like I said earlier, knee sleeves are open to every kind of idea and opposing opinion when it comes to whether or not they are actually good.
+Like I said earlier, they are open to every kind of idea and opposing opinion when it comes to whether or not they are actually good.
 Personally, I wouldn’t be without them, and here’s why:

-In reality knee sleeves are used as a preventive measure when it comes to squatting.
+In reality, knee sleeves are usually used as a preventive measure when it comes to squatting.
 They do provide support for your knees, keep them warm, and can give you a feeling of confidence from feeling the compression around your knees during the squatting movement.

 But there’s always that nagging question about whether or not they add weight to your own lifting capability?
 My only guarantee on this question is that only you can ever know for sure.
 Actually, I think that if there were any real inherent value to lifting more weight with knee sleeves, they wouldn’t be allowed in Raw Powerlifting events?

 Even though they aren’t the same as knee wraps when it comes to increasing your overall results from squats, there are lifters who swear they are getting from 5-25 pound advantage?
 The way they’re doing this is by buying neoprene sleeves 2-3 sizes too small, so they in effect act like tightly wrapped wraps.
 With the added advantage of feeling the extra support.